BDC Hamburger Icon

 3. Look up.

 As a business owner or leader, you have to focus on your many daily responsibilities.
 In addition to overseeing a team, managers must ensure they meet specific goals and metrics to support their supervisors.
-All of this work can make it difficult to actively maintain a strong company culture
+All of this work can make it difficult to actively maintain a strong company culture.

 To implement a positive change within a team and the business at large, managers must take a step back to get a big-picture view of their staff and workflows.
 Then, they need to decide on the type of positive change that will boost their team’s morale and make team members receptive to any restructuring.
 Leaders should have a higher vision of what their team can achieve and should share those objectives with their team members.
 Having these conversations will help show employees the value of their work and how it helps to achieve the business’s overarching goals.
-When team members’ perspectives are taken into account, employees are more motivated, leading to increased productivity and bigger profits.
+When team members’ perspectives are taken into account, employees are more motivated; this leads to increased productivity and bigger profits.

 4. Team up.

 This collaboration also means making connections outside the office.
-Set up more social events for your team members to get to know one another on a personal level and not just in terms of the work they do.
+Set up more social events for your team members to get to know one another on a personal level — not just in terms of the work they do.
 Team-building activities, like a scavenger hunt or happy hour, can go a long way in forging new friendships and partnerships with your staff.
 When team members enjoy working with each other, it improves employee engagement.

 5. Never give up.